AED Program Information

 Kansas City First Aid is an Authorized Dealer of Philips, and Welch Allyn, and Medtronic.
 The Welch Allyn logo is a registered trademark of Welch Allyn.
 The Philips logo is a registered trademark of Philips.
 The Medtronic logo is a registered trademark of Medtronic.

-Headquartered in Shawnee, Kansas, KC First Aid specializes in teaching First Aid, CPR, and AED classes in public and private onsite locations throughout the Kansas City, and surrounding areas.
+Headquartered in Shawnee, Kansas, Kansas City First Aid specializes in teaching First Aid, AED, and CPR classes in public and private onsite locations throughout the Kansas City, and surrounding areas.

 Classes for individual healthcare providers, childcare provides, and lay rescuers are offered regularly at one of our local locations.
 Visit our Class Schedule web page for scheduled public course information, and online registration.